nandac/pandoc-reader/README.md

 ]
 ```

-#### Method Two
+#### Method Two: Using Pandoc Defaults Files

-The second method is to specify a path to a YAML file, with all your preferences, by setting the `PANDOC_DEFAULT_FILES` constant in your `pelicanconf.py` file.
+The second method involves specifying the path(s) to one or more YAML file(s), with all your preferences.

+These paths should be set in your `pelicanconf.py` file by using the setting `PANDOC_DEFAULT_FILES`.
+The paths maybe absolute or relative but we recommend using relative paths as they are more portable.

 ```python
 PANDOC_DEFAULT_FILES = [